ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 1. updater instructions and response rules;
 2. complete current state sheet;
 3. latest model output;
-4. recent story actions, newest first;
+4. the compiled Context captured from AI Dungeon's Context hook; and
 5. recent accepted/manual changes, newest first.

 The builder should allocate the remaining budget dynamically.
-It should retain whole entries where practical and report truncation in Debug Mode.
-Generous defaults after the executor limit is raised:

-- up to 30 recent history actions;
+It should retain whole sections where practical and report truncation in Debug Mode.
+After the executor limit is raised, allow up to 8,000 characters from the latest output and up to 30 recent changelog entries, then give the remaining budget to the compiled Context.
-- up to 2,500 characters per history action;
-- up to 8,000 characters from the latest output; and
-- up to 30 recent changelog entries.

-These are ceilings, not fixed allocations.
-The complete current state sheet must not be truncated just to include older story history.
+Stateboy does not need to select individual Plot Components, Story Cards, or history actions: AI Dungeon already assembles those sources into Context.
+The complete current state sheet must not be truncated just to retain the oldest part of compiled Context.

 ### Logging